nim-lang/website/jekyll/_posts/2020-12-28-nim-in-2020-a-short-recap.md

 which explains the benefits of ARC/ORC compared to Nim's current default `refc` GC, and contains links to other useful resources.
 [This article](https://nim-lang.org/blog/2020/12/08/introducing-orc.html) shows
-some benchmark numbers and the reasons why you should switch to ORC in your projects.
+some benchmark numbers and reasons to switch to ORC in your projects.